Hacienda Chenché de las Torres

 Hacienda Chenché de las Torres is located in the Temax Municipality in the state of Yucatán in southeastern Mexico.
 It is one of the properties that arose during the nineteenth century henequen boom, and was owned by Álvaro Peón de Regil y Joaquina Peón Castellanos, the Count and Countess of Miraflores.

 Toponymy

 The name (Chenché de las Torres) is a combination of Maya and Spanish terms.
 Chenché is a word from the Mayan language and Torres, is a Spanish surname meaning towers.

 How to get there

-Heading northeast out of Merida on 176 Carretera Cansahcab–Temax (Cansahcab–Temax Highway) towards Temax.
+Heading northeast out of Mérida on 176 Carretera Cansahcab–Temax (Cansahcab–Temax Highway) towards Temax.
 At kilometer marker 15, turn right towards Chenché.

 History

 The property originally belonged to the Count and Countess of Miraflores.
 In the 18th Century, a family named Manzanilla acquired the ownership from Countess Dona Candelaria Peón y Peón, the last Miraflores descendant.
 When the Manzanilla family abandoned the property in the 1950s, they left the archives of the hacienda in a storage room.
 Anthropologist logo Michel Antochiw Kolpa convinced them to donate the records to Apoyo al Desarrollo de Archivos y Bibliotecas de México (ADABI) (Development Support Archives and Libraries of Mexico) to preserve this important part of Yucatecan history.

 The current owner is Isabelle Kimmelman, who has taken over its latest restoration.